MATH 338: Homework Assignments

 (Read but do not do #28 and #36.)

 NOTE: Although we are skipping Ch.
-5 on Metric Spaces, it is a very important topic, and you are strongly encouraged to read it thoroughly.
+5 on Metric Spaces, it is a very nice topic, and I encourage you to read it, especially if you are considering graduate school in mathematics.

 Sections 6.1